3 black friday marketing strategies to boost sales

 3. Build customer loyalty and increase repurchase rates

 To make the most of the loyalty-building benefits of coupons, the key is to personalize campaigns.
-The brand can distribute discounts on customers’ birthdays or when they reach a new level in their loyalty program.
+The brand can, for example, distribute discounts on customers’ birhtdays or when they reach a new level in their loyalty program.

 4. better track and maximize campaign ROI